Trump gives administration a '10' for Puerto Rico recovery

 WASHINGTON — President Donald Trump on Thursday gave his administration a "10" for its response to Puerto Rico's hurricane devastation, despite the widespread lack of electricity and drinkable water across the storm-ravaged island.

-Asked by reporters how he would grade the federal government's efforts after Hurricane Irma thrashed the island, Trump declared "I give ourselves a 10" and acknowledged it was a difficult the situation was for first responders.
+Asked by reporters how he would grade the federal government's efforts after Hurricane Maria thrashed the island, Trump declared "I give ourselves a 10" and acknowledged it was a difficult situation for first responders.

-"We have provided so much, so fast," Trump said, praising his FEMA Director Brock Long, first responders and military officials on the ground.
+"We have provided so much, so fast," Trump said, praising his Federal Emergency Management Agency Director Brock Long, first responders and military officials on the ground.

 The administration has been harshly criticized, however, for its slow response to the storm in the days immediately after the devastation.